Michael Paget-Wilkes

-Michael Jocelyn James Paget-Wilkes (b 11 December 1941) was Archdeacon of Warwick from 1990 to 2009.
+Michael Jocelyn James Paget-Wilkes (born 11 December 1941) is an Anglican cleric who was Archdeacon of Warwick from 1990 to 2009.

-Paget-Wilkes was educated at Harper Adams Agricultural College and was an Agricultural Project manager in Tanzania from 1964 to 1966.
+Paget-Wilkes was born in Bath, Somerset, the son of Rev. Arthur Hamilton Paget Wilkes and grandson of missionary Paget Wilkes.
+He was educated at Harper Adams Agricultural College and was an Agricultural Project manager in Tanzania from 1964 to 1966.
 He studied for ordination at the London College of Divinity; and was priested in 1970.
 After a curacy at All Saints', Wandsworth, 1969–74 he was Vicar of St James' New Cross from 1974 to 1982; and then St Matthew, Rugby until his appointment as Archdeacon.
-He has also written "The Church and Rural Development" (1968); "Poverty, Revolution and the Church" (1981).
+He has also written The Church and Rural Development (1968); Poverty, Revolution and the Church (1981).